 Even though people have been turning to story and lyric for centuries, the wisdom and guidance available to us in poems, stories and drama can get lost, especially in today’s fast-paced world.

 I will work with your current query or struggle and find literary connections for us to discuss together.
-In exploring these questions for issues such as identity, loss, relationships, direction, and family, I will direct you to reading that will nourish you on your path to deeper understanding, and we will discuss what you find.
 With literature, there is no one answer or “fix.”
 Characters are rarely without scars at the end of their tale, but they have often found some meaning, someone who acts as guide, or some way to move to the next part of their lives.
-I believe that without story, without catharsis, and the lyric that has been recited in so many cultures throughout time, we lose sense of these crucial aspects of our humanity.

 Read more about the growing field of bibliotherapy here.